 knowledge of the case.
 We won't spoil the ending here, although it was

-reported in The New York Times when it happened.
+reported in The New York Times

 In the production notes, Ms. Atwal, who is based in London, says that